aeden/mq-experiment/README.markdown

 `cd worker && make && forego start`

-## Calling
+## Fire and Forget

 Once you have the three services up and running you can hit the web API with a simple curl call:

 `curl -i http://localhost:8080/ping`

 You should receive a 200 response from the webapp and you should see a message on the worker console.
+This demonstrates the concept of fire-and-forget, where a message is sent and the caller is not concerned with the result.